CNY Flower Market

 Lucky Bamboo

 A cuter, more portable bamboo plant than what pandas eat – or what makes up for scaffolding – Lucky Bamboo is particularly popular for Chinese New Year.
 As the name suggests, this baby attracts all the good luck you need.
-The bamboo stalks curl and twist into interesting shapes, almost like loopy straws, and are great for novice gardeners to take care of.
-You can even add red ribbons and lucky ornaments on it for even better feng shui.
+The bamboo stalks can curl and twist into interesting shapes, almost like loopy straws, and are great for novice gardeners to take care of.
+You can even hang red ribbons and lucky ornaments on it for even better feng shui.

 Gladiolus